ddterm/gnome-shell-extension-ddterm/docs/Debug.md

 in a window ("nested" mode), in an isolated (temporary) environment.
 It also installs the extension bundle into that environment automatically.

+For GNOME 49 and later:

+    tools/run_nested_shell.py wayland-devkit

+For GNOME 48 and earlier:

     tools/run_nested_shell.py wayland-nested

 [`tools/run_nested_shell.py`]: /tools/run_nested_shell.py